MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-multi-env.md

 ## Scenarios

-There are four scenarios to customized the resources provision in different environments.
+There are four scenarios to customize the resources provision in different environments.
 <br>

 <br><details>